 - Using Iron On Vinyl

-Hope this all helps you to get to grips with your Cricut Maker 3 or indeed make the decision on whether if not the Cricut Maker 3 is worth is for you, any questions please do drop me a line?
+I hope this all helps you to get to grips with your Cricut Maker 3 or, indeed, decide on whether, if not, the Cricut Maker 3 is worth it for you; if you have any questions, please do drop me a line.

-Also please do pop over to Instagram, and give me a follow and if you make a project please do tag me!
+Also, please do pop over to Instagram and follow me, and if you make a project, please tag me!
 I love seeing everyone else’s makes and chatting crafting.
 I could do that all day!

 I was gifted the Cricut Maker 3 but all thoughts are my own and honest.